 "When Alice sends Bitcoin to Bob, the transaction is initially a 0-conf transaction.
 It remains in this state until a miner includes it in a block."

 The security of 0-conf transactions is a contentious topic.
 Some blockchains, like Bitcoin Cash (BCH), have mechanisms in place to prevent double-spending of 0-conf transactions, making them relatively safe.
 However, for significant transfers or purchases, it is recommended to wait for at least 2-3 confirmations.

-1.1 Example | Bitcoin Cash (BCH)
+2.1 Bitcoin Cash (BCH)

-1.2 Example | Bitcoin (BTC)
+3.1 Bitcoin (BTC)

-On Bitcoin (BTC) when transactions are in their 0-conf state the transaction cannot be considered complete if the RBF flag is set, or the fee is low in a large mempool.
-This means that until the transaction has a least 1-2 confirmations, it is possible to re-spend those funds.
-Double spending like this still require some effort, but a business should be wary of accepting a Bitcoin (BTC) zero-conf transaction for anything more than nominal transactions.
+"On Bitcoin (BTC), if a transaction is in its 0-conf state with the RBF flag set or the fee is low in a large mempool, it is possible to re-spend those funds.
+Businesses should be wary of accepting Bitcoin (BTC) 0-conf transactions for anything more than nominal amounts."

 * All terms and definitions may update as the Cryptionary improves.